While pondering how to get USB3/PCI-E(via QMP PHY) to work on mainline

 6a00000.dwc3

-connectivity, we turned them off one by one: First <&qusb_phy0>
+connectivity, we turned them off one by one: First <&qusb_phy0>, then

 arch/arm64/boot/dts/qcom/msm8996.dtsi